 These are some of the best beaches in Naxos:

 - Agios Prokopios: this is a beautiful beach with white sand and crystal-clear waters.
-It’s located very close to Chora (about 5km) and can be easily reached by local bus.
+It’s located very close to Chora (about 5km) and can be easily reached by bus.
 Agios Prokopios is ideal for diving and other water sports.
 Plus, you can try traditional dishes and delicacies at the tavernas of the village.

 - Panormos: located on the southeastern tip of the island, this small cove is a true paradise on earth.
 The stunning beach is sheltered from the wind and has amazing turquoise waters and white sand.